 - Take advantage of labor-saving devices and adaptive aids.
 Simple gadgets and devices can make it easier to perform daily activities such as cooking, gardening, or even getting dressed.
 Long-handled grippers, for example, are designed to grasp and retrieve out-of-reach objects.
 Rubber grips can help you get a better handle on faucets, pens, toothbrushes, and silverware.
 Pharmacies, medical supply stores, and online vendors stock a variety of aids for people with arthritis.

 - Ask for help.
 People with arthritis often worry about the possibility of growing dependent on others.
 But only a very small percentage of people with arthritis become severely disabled.
-Still, the emotional burdens of arthritis can be considerable.
+Still, the emotional burdens of managing arthritis can be considerable.
 Educate family members and friends about how arthritis affects you, and don't be afraid to ask for help when you need it.